How to start a hot dog cart business: your recipe for success

 Navigate your licenses and permits

 A mistake many new owners make is buying a cart before checking health codes.
-Your local health department has very specific requirements for sinks, water tanks, and refrigeration.
+Your local health department has specific requirements for sinks, water tanks, and refrigeration.
 Get their official checklist first to ensure any cart you consider will pass inspection without expensive modifications.

 Your foundational policy is General Liability insurance, which covers customer injuries like slips and falls.
 Most policies bundle this with Product Liability, which protects you if someone gets sick from your food.
 A $1 million policy is standard and costs about $400 to $700 per year.
+FLIP (Food Liability Insurance Program) publishes starting rates of $299 per year for food vendor coverage, which gives you a baseline for comparison when you request quotes.

 You also need Commercial Property insurance to cover your cart and equipment against theft or damage.
 This typically adds $200 to $500 to your annual premium.
 If you tow your cart, your personal auto policy likely will not cover it for business use.